Txh-User/T-User1012/README.md

 "dataset.csv"<br>
 "rules.csv"<br>
 "groundtruth.csv"<br>
-ps: The data has been recoded, should be modified to fit the system metrics before running.
+Note: The data has been desensitized.
+One should modify the data pharsing logic in the code to adapt to their own contexts.

 ## Demo
-We provide a demo.
-Please run:
+To run the toy demo, please use:
 ```
 python main.py
 ```